 National Institutes of Health (NIH) Dietetic Internship

-The NIH Dietetic Internship meets the supervised practice experience required to take the Commission on Dietetics Registration Examination for Dietitians.
-The NIH Dietetic Internship meets the core competencies for the Registered Dietitian and also provides a concentration in Clinical Nutrition Research.
+The NIH Dietetic Internship meets the supervised practice experience required to take the Commission on Dietetics Registration's Registration Examination for Dietitians.
+The NIH Dietetic Internship meets the Accreditation Council for Education in Nutrition and Dietetics' (ACEND) Accreditation Standards, including core competencies for the Registered Dietitian and also provides a concentration in Clinical Nutrition Research.

 The NIH Dietetic Internship is committed to preparing you for a successful career in the field of nutrition.
 The program provides a thorough foundation in the theory and application of medical nutrition therapy (MNT); exposes interns to research design, methodology, analysis, and publication; strengthens professional presentation, communication, and writing skills; and meets individual needs and interests.
-Planned experiences promote management skills through food systems rotations and projects.
+Planned experiences promote management skills through food service rotations and projects.
 Classes and conferences enrich rotations.
-Field trips provide opportunities for interns to meet registered dietitians (RDs) involved in nutrition program planning, policy development, and private practice.

 The NIH Dietetic Internship is accredited by the Accreditation Council for Education in Nutrition and Dietetics, 120 South Riverside Plaza, Suite 2000, Chicago, Illinois 60606-6995, 1-(800)-877-1600 extension 5400.

 Clinical rotations provide an opportunity to develop skills in nutrition screening and assessment; to implement nutrition care plans; to document nutrition care provided; and to monitor outcomes of the nutrition plan.
 Interns communicate with other members of the healthcare team during daily rounds, patient care conferences, and routine discussions with nurses, doctors, and therapists.